red-gate/level-up-academy/web-training/TypeScript/Unit 1 - Introduction/Instructions.md

 - Alex: Come up with example of errors that can be detected via static analysis
 - Mark: missspelled DOM event handler example
 - Sami: Installing, running and getting feedback from typescript when developing locally

+# Task

+## Exercise 1

+### Part a
+- Create a function that takes a string name, a number n, and returns the string "Hello {*name*}!" *n* times.
+- Call that function and output the result to the console log
+- How well does your IDE handle swapping the arguments to Greet around `Greet(5, "piers")`

+### Part b
+- Create a function that calculates the fibonnaci sequence recursively